Let’s break down RIDDOR into bitesize chunks to help you understand what needs to be done.

 For basic information on the requirements of RIDDOR, such as, who should report, how to report and when to report, keep reading!

-For unique insights into the Health, Safety & Environment space, make sure to join us for the Safeti Podcast
+For free Health, Safety & Environment learning, make sure to join us for the Safeti School

 Why is RIDDOR Important?